ruhani-j/boardventure-boardgame/proposal.md

 **4. Proposed Solution Strategy and Implementation - J**

-// The setup and draw functions will draw the game board and background.
+The setup and draw functions will draw the game board and background.
 We want a sandy colored game board and a light blue background.

-// We still need to implement:
+This game will host up to four players.
+These players take turns spinning a wheel to determine how many spaces they move.
+Some spaces on the game board will have action cards that allow the player that landed on the space to play a mini game within the game separate from the other players.
+Upon completion of the mini-game the player that did the mini-game can get money/points based on their performance.

-// 1.
-Player animation and refinement.
-We want the players, after rolling the die/ spinning the spinner to actually have an animation of moving the appropriate number of spaces in accordance with the number they spun/rolled.
+**a.
+Player animation and refinement.**

+We want the players, after rolling the die/spinning the spinner to have an animation of moving the appropriate number of spaces in accordance with the number they spun/rolled.
-// 2.
-We want a

-// 3.
-Action cards with logic (similar to Life game cards)
+**b.
+Action cards that appear once the player lands on certain tiles.**

+These action cards give the player a specific task or mini-game when they land on specific tiles, the players must complete these mini games before moving on.
+We want these action cards to be a core part of the gameplay.

-// 4.
-Money tracking for players
+**c.
+Money tracking for players**

-// 5.
-Game-ending conditions

-// Jolomi:

-// make players

-// background music

-// Ruhani:

-// make logic for random spinners

-// when they enter the game, prompt how many players with buttons

-// when they spin make the player move that many spaces

-// when they land on a space, make action cards pop up

-// make action cards - approx. 10 of them like game of life action cards

-// then those action cards need logic to work

-// have the players current money total in a designated place

-// repeat until game ends
+A money/point tracking system needs to be implemented that gives the player a certain amount of money/points that's based upon their performance in the aforementioned mini games.
+The money they're rewarded will tie into the end of the game.

+**d.
+Game-ending conditions**

+The game will end when all players reach the final tile on the game board.
+The winner of the game is decided by whoever gains the most points/money by the time they reach the final tile.

 **5. Resource Requirements - J**

-Reference materials

-- Empty game board canvas found online.

-**Add more stuff plz**

 **a.
 Development Tools:**